gauravjot/graphite-md-server/content/4_Markdown/5_Markdown_Cheatsheet.md

 ```
 ````

-> Note: If you are using Graphite Docs, you can also colorize codeblocks.
+> Note: If you are using Planum Docs, you can also colorize codeblocks.
 Check the [Colorize Codeblocks](/2_Writing_your_First_Doc.html#colorize-codeblocks) section for more information.

 ## Tables